handsontable/handsontable/docs/content/guides/cell-features/clipboard.md

 ## Paste

-The Paste action allows the importing of data from external sources using the user's system clipboard.
-The **CopyPaste** firstly looks for `text/html` in the system clipboard, followed by `text/plain`.
+The `Paste` action allows the importing of data from external sources, using the user's system clipboard.
+The [`CopyPaste`](@/api/copyPaste.md) plugin firstly looks for `text/html` in the system clipboard, followed by `text/plain`.

 ### End-user usage